Home » The Blog » Email Perception: I’m Being Ignored! (You are and it’s on purpose!)

 What is a real friend?

 It’s not someone on social media or a new contact you met online.
-Nor is it someone who you have exchanged a few emails with.
+Nor is it someone with whom you have exchanged a few emails.
+However, some may have different ideas of what level of friendship the relationship is at during any given period.

 The official definition is: